BrendanSkyLiang/Gammon-Automation/README.md

 # Gammon-Automation
-#Automation of tedious tasks during internship at Gammon suring the summer of 2021
+#Automation of tasks and procssing / organizing large data sets of loading combinations